LambertTran/UCD-hyperloop/README.md

   + Bootstrap: styling
   + Gulp: task runner

-#### Beside these techs, I also use Google Cloud Platform to host the server and store images
+#### Beside these techs, I also use Google Cloud Platform to host the server and store updates

 #### This project consist of 2 separated routes:
   + admins (http://localhost:3000/login)